runt18/docs/docs/patterns/language/operators.rst

 This operator is tempting to use because one does not have to worry about the exact location of the pattern that we want to find.
-For example: It would be easy to find out if the ``global`` statement has been used anywhere in our source code.
+For example: It would be easy to find out if the ``global`` statement has been used somewhere within an certain function.

 .. code-block:: yaml

+  node_type: functiondef
+  name: some_function
+  body:
     $anywhere:
       node_type: global

-However a pattern like this should be avoided whenever possible because the matching algorithm would have to step through every single node of the entire source code and check for each step whether the node matches our definition.
-This could take quite some time.
+However a pattern like this should be avoided whenever possible because the matching algorithm would have to step through every single node of the entire function body and check for each step whether the node matches our definition.
+For large functions this would take quite some time.

 $length
 -------